Contradictions Collapse

 Contradictions Collapse is the debut studio album by Swedish extreme metal band Meshuggah.
 It was released on 1 May 1991 by Nuclear Blast.

+Release history

+A promotional cassette of the album was titled (All This Because of) Greed and included Qualms of Reality and We'll Never See the Day.

+Four tracks from the None EP were included as bonus tracks on the 1999 reissue, in addition to the 2008 reissue, which was released by Nuclear Blast in 2008 as the Reloaded edition.

+Music

-Contradictions Collapse was originally titled (All This Because of) Greed.
-The album leans more towards a thrash metal sound than the band's later works, featuring heavy riffs and influences of industrial dance in the drum patterns.
-It was re-released as a digipak with an incomplete version of Meshuggah's second EP, None, in 1998, with no liner notes or lyrics included in the booklet.
+The album leans more towards a thrash metal sound than the band's later works, featuring "heavy riffs", as well as "industrial dance in the drum patterns."
 It is the only album to feature Jens Kidman on rhythm guitar, as well as Fredrik Thordendal on lead vocals in some tracks.

 Reception

 AllMusic critic Steve Huey wrote: "Although it's not quite as accomplished as their later work, it's certainly a worthwhile listen, especially for devoted fans."